davidnmora/oops-you-invented-react/blog-post.md

       }
    )

-   // Nest any child elements that exist within this element. children.forEach(child => {
+   // Append any child elements that should exist within this element.
+These could be just text or an element. children.forEach(child => {
       if (typeof(child) === 'string') {
          element.innerHTML += child